bloodnok-marine/libbgpiod/docs/README.md

 This is a gpio device library for Linux.

-Note the extra 'b' in libbgpio.
-This is not a fork of the fine libbgpio, nor is it a plug-in replacement.
+Note the extra 'b' in libbgpiod.
+This is not a fork of the fine libbgpiod, nor is it a plug-in replacement.

 It does however aims to be functionally equivalent and easier to use.